Xapuu/programingStuff/translationsSolution/translations.md

 # Simple Translations with Angular && Node

-# What is the problem
+# What is the challenges

-Every application at certain point ends up in a need of some kind of translation functionality and the implementation of such usually is a drag.
-One of the main reasons for this to be such a drag, is because oftenly the complexity of this feature is underestimated in the design phase, which leads to multiple re-writes of the translation logic, or being stuck with something hardly usable, because there is just no free time to improve something that kind of work.
+Every application at a certain point ends up in a need of some kind of translation functionality and the implementation of such usually is a drag.
+One of the main reasons for this to be such a painful process some times is because the complexity of this feature is usually underestimated in the design phase, which may lead to multiple re-writes of the whole translation logic, or cause a situation where the developers are stuck with something hardly usable because there is just no free time to improve/re-write something that kind of work.

-Of course there many more problems that occur especially if we are talking for mid-size or big applications, but this problems are usually communication/process related and I won't focus on them.
+Of course, there many more challenges that occur especially if we are talking about translations management for mid-size or big applications, but these problems are usually communication or internal process-related and we won't focus on them.

-!!
-Keep in mind while reading this article that we are looking for simple solution that is usable for small to mid-size apps
+-- Keep in mind while reading this article that we are looking for a simple solution that is usable and makes sense for small to mid-size apps

-# What is out there
+# What is already on the market

 As a self-respecting developers the first thing that we are going to do when we receive such a task is to google-it and as expected there are already solutions for our problems.

  ## Angular i18n

-The thing that we all love about angular is that it is a framework and it got our backs all the time.
-The angular straight out of the docs solution is the usage of the so called i18n tooling.
-This tooling allows us to embed and extract translation related information from our html templates with the help of directives and scripts.
-The extracted data comes in `.xlf` format files, thanks to the tooling we can merge those `.xlf` files, we can find if there are any new translations or remove unused translations and so on.
+The thing that we all love about Angular is that it is a framework, and inside of it there is a solution for every problem.
+The straight out of the docs Angular solution is the usage of the so-called i18n tooling.
+This tooling allows us to embed and extract translation-related information from our HTML templates with the help of directives and scripts.
+The extracted data comes usually in `.xlf` files, thanks to the angular tooling we can merge those `.xlf` files, we can find if there are any new translations or remove unused translations and so on.

 i18n in action